nguyenht65/nguyenht65/README.md

 - :house: A Vietnamese developer
 - :leaves: Was a student at Ha Long High School for Gifted Students
 - 🌱 Currently learning Software Engineering at FPT University
-- :iphone: Will be a mobile developer soon
+- :iphone: iOS developer at VNPay

 ## :sassy_man: My Profiles
 <div align="center">